AdobeDocs/experience-manager-64.pt-BR/help/sites-classic-ui-authoring/manage-assets-classic-s7.md

 >[!NOTE]
 >
->O AEM publica no Dynamic Media Classic de forma assíncrona.
+>AEM publica no Dynamic Media Classic de forma assíncrona.
 After you click **[!UICONTROL Publish]**, it may take several seconds for your asset to publish to Dynamic Media Classic.

 ### Publicação por meio do console Assets {#publishing-from-the-assets-console}

-Para publicar no Dynamic Media Classic no console Ativos, se os ativos estiverem em uma pasta de público alvo do Dynamic Media Classic:
+Para publicar no Dynamic Media Classic no console Ativos se os ativos estiverem em uma pasta de público alvo do Dynamic Media Classic:

 1. In the AEM classic UI, click **[!UICONTROL Digital Assets]** to access the digital asset manager.